JoshRoman88/Course004-Repo1/README.md

 **Commands**
 ```
--Git clone - Locate repo and clone it
+Git clone - Locate repo and clone it
--Git pull - working in a repo and pulling it
+Git pull - working in a repo and pulling it
--Git add (staging)- working in a repo and adding or modifying files
+Git add (staging)- working in a repo and adding or modifying files
--Git commit (sealing file to be send - message goes with commit to show changes)- working in repo and sealing changes made
+Git commit (sealing file to be send - message goes with commit to show changes)- working in repo and sealing changes made
--Git commit -m “Message goes here”
+Git commit -m “Message goes here”
--Git push - Sends changes
+Git push - Sends changes
--Git status - shows status of changes ready to be committed
+Git status - shows status of changes ready to be committed
--Git log:  shows log of commits
+Git log:  shows log of commits
--Git log —oneline : shows log in a more readable way
+Git log —oneline : shows log in a more readable way
--Git revert:
+Git revert:
  -When using revert - VI is opened and commit message is edited at the top line.
 ```
 Commit messages should identify who did it, what file was modify, and what will happen if commit is pushed.